MAY 19th, 2022

 Often times, the Letter of Intent (LOI) includes a Due Diligence Clause.
 This often defines the conduct and rights during the investigation, the parties involved, and what happens after commercial due diligence.

 However, the exhaustive and intensive nature of an audit may cause issues for firms.
 Some cannot assemble all pertinent information while abiding by a definitive deadline.
+If this happens, the buyer can only use the information uncovered during investigation to decide whether to close the deal.

 In some cases, if the buyer feels that their investigation was inadequate, they may request an extension from the seller.
 Extensions may or may not be granted.
 In turn, this could even frustrate the seller.